Skip to content

 • The envelope still MUST include reply_to when it is replying to another envelope.

-• Directed lifecycle messages still MUST include interaction_id when the message kind requires it.
+• Conversation-bearing messages still MUST include surface plus the matching thread_id or direct_id and, when the message kind requires it, work_id.

 • trace_id and causation_id MUST remain inside the envelope when used.